Start your pain-free journey today!

 The cone step-over exercise is preparing your knee and meniscus for this range of motion and impact forces, but in a controlled setting.
 Using the cone as a target forces you to bend your knee by moving over top of the cone.
 When that leg is then contacting the ground and the other leg is moving over top of the cone, we are preparing the knee for the impact forces of walking.

-How to perform the cone step-over exercise.
+How to perform the cone step-over exercise for a torn meniscus.

 Start by placing a cone in front of your counter or other stable surface.
 Grab on to the counter with your hands and stand on one side of the cone.
 Step directly over top of the cone to the other side and then bring your other leg over to that side as well.
 Then step back to the original side in the same fashion.
 This counts as one repetition, perform a total of 20 times.